A-GHOSH-dev/blockchain-project/README.md

 - Emphasize the importance of the proposed model.
 - Conclude by underscoring regional chain technology's role in efficient carbon trading.

-# Carbon Credits Price for Renewable Energy and Forestry Projects in America and The Caribbean
+# 3.Carbon Credits Price for Renewable Energy and Forestry Projects in America and The Caribbean

 ## Proposed Methodology: